Grants from Charitable Trusts and Foundations

-One of the core needs of the Hospice is revenue funding which pays for the day to day running of our charity.
-It currently costs around £3.25 million to run the hospice and we rely on donations to cover this amount.
+One of the core needs of the hospice is revenue funding which pays for the day to day running of our charity.
+Barnsley Hospice receives a £1.7 million grant from the Barnsley NHS Clinical Commissioning Group each year, but as a charity, we also need to raise £3.5 million in additional funding to sustain services.
 With this in mind, we would love to hear from trusts or foundations dedicated to supporting hospice care in general, healthcare and carers; bereavement, families and children; social work and occupational therapy, the Barnsley and South Yorkshire area in particular and all general charitable purposes

 Supporting us every year